 What Impact Does This Have on Bankruptcy Clients?

-- You can file chapter 7 if home equity is up to $125,000 if you are the only titled owner.
+- You can file chapter 7 if home equity is up to $136,925, you are the only titled owner, and you wish to keep the residence.

-- The death of judicial liens in Ohio when you file bankruptcy.
+- The death of judicial liens in Ohio when you file bankruptcy, and move to avoid the liens.

 You Will Be Able to File Chapter 7 and Keep a More Valuable Home